 A. Statutory Auditors

 M/s.
-Deloitte Haskins & Sells LLP Chartered Accountants Gurugram(FRN117366W/W-100018) have been appointed as Auditors of the Company to hold the officefrom the conclusion of the 30th Annual General Meeting held on 28 August 2015 until theconclusion of the 35th Annual General Meeting to be held in year 2020 subject toratification of the appointment by the members at each AGMs.
-Accordingly matter relatingto the appointment of the Auditors will be placed for ratification by members at theensuing Annual General Meeting.
-The observations of the Auditors in their report onaccounts and the Financial Statements read with the relevant notes are self explanatory.
+Deloitte Haskins & Sells LLP Chartered Accountants Gurugram(FRN117366W/W-100018) have been appointed as Auditors of the Company to hold the officefrom the conclusion of the 30th Annual General Meeting held on August 28 2015 until theconclusion of the 35th Annual General Meeting to be held in year 2020 subject toratification of the appointment by the members at each AGMs.
+However the provisionrelating to ratification of such appointment by Members at every Annual General Meetingstands deleted w.e.f.
+May 07 2018 by the Companies (Amendment) Act 2017 and accordinglythe said ratification is henceforth not required. the report of the Auditors on thestandalone and consolidated financial statements for the FY 2018-19 doesn't contain anyqualification reservation or adverse remark. the observations given therein read with therelevant notes are self-explanatory.

 B. Cost Auditors